-- A radiation therapist helps you into a position best suited to target the affected area and avoid damage to surrounding normal tissue.
+- A radiation therapist helps you into the best position to target the affected area and avoid damage to surrounding normal tissue.
 Sometimes pads or other devices are used to help you hold the position.

 - You have a CT scan so that the radiation oncologist can locate the treatment area and normal tissues to avoid.
 You'll hear noise from the CT equipment as it moves around you.
 Try to relax and remain as still as possible to help ensure consistent, accurate treatments.

-- A radiation therapist may mark your body with semipermanent ink, or with tiny permanent tattoo dots.
+- A radiation therapist may mark your body with semipermanent ink or with tiny permanent tattoo dots.
 These marks will guide the radiation therapist in administering the radiation.
-You will be asked to avoid scrubbing away the marks.
+Take care when washing to avoid scrubbing away the marks.

 What you can expect

 Radiation therapy usually begins three to eight weeks after surgery unless chemotherapy is planned.
 When chemotherapy is planned, radiation usually starts three to four weeks after chemotherapy is finished.
 You will likely have radiation therapy as an outpatient at a hospital or other treatment facility.